markwigmans/miniproject/README.md

     java -jar bmp.jar <value>

 If there are no problems, the application stops normally and the *value* is added to the testnet blockchain.
 The logging of the application is sent to the file 'logs/bmp.log' if the flow of the application has to be followed.

 # Design
-Java is used as 'programming language of choice,' in combination with the industry standard framework *Spring Boot* and the standard bitcoin java library BitcoinJ.
-As build environment 'maven' is used (a Java industry standard as well).
+Java is used as 'programming language of choice,' in combination with the industry standard framework *Spring Boot* and the standard bitcoin java library *BitcoinJ*.
+As build tool '*maven*' is used (a Java industry standard as well).

 - java 8 (1.8.0_151 or higher)
 - Spring Boot (<http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-documentation>)